-Using Dreams in Private Practice and for Personal Development
+Using Dreams in Therapy: Tools for Private Practice, Personal Development and Client Liberation

 Date: 9:00am - 5:00pm PST November 16, 2018 Location: Lewis & Clark Graduate School

 Lewis & Clark Graduate School

 Studies indicate that human beings spend one third of our lives asleep, and roughly one quarter of them within dreams.
 All humans dream each night, and many of us dream lucidly through the day.
 Although a potentially helpful therapeutic tool, dream work remains a rarely used form of psychotherapy.

 Ongoing colonization has the potential to stifle one’s ability to dream, hope, and connect with ancestral traditions.
 Western Eurocentric discourses aligned with neopositivism and logic continue to threaten ways of knowledge that are not aligned with agnostic, non-spiritual or atheistic points of view.

 This two-part experiential workshop is designed to help practitioners uncover the potential wisdom that lucid and asleep dreaming may possess for their personal and professional development, as well as that of their clients.
 This is especially important to marginalized populations who may have lost their connection to dreams, hope and wonder due to current and historical oppression.